- We seek to protect, conserve and restore biodiversity and habitat in Minnesota's watersheds in order to improve water quality in a changing climate.

 - Because effective sustainable solutions are connected to society's relationship to natural systems, we will most effectively protect our fresh water systems when all segments of society have - and take - the opportunity to form intimate relationships with nature and water.

 We are most interested in partnering with nonprofit 501(c) (3) organizations that exhibit a majority of these characteristics:

 - Focus on sustainability by considering the ecosystem’s ability to provide ecosystem goods and ecosystem services in perpetuity.

-- Deliver multiple environmental outcomes and benefits, including, but not limited to, protecting and conserving habitats, storing carbon, and protecting at-risk species.
+- Deliver multiple environmental outcomes and benefits at the scale of an entire watershed, including, but not limited to, protecting and conserving habitats, storing carbon, and protecting at-risk species.
 Although not as high priority, organizations that focus on a specific watershed attribute for a single outcome will be considered.

 - Provide either direct service (i.e. land conservation, water quality improvements, agricultural interventions, etc) or builds capacity to affect positive change for a watershed through environmental education, research or policy.